-consider using a filter.
+If your water contains lead, you may want to consider using a filter.
 Make sure the filter you are considerina removes lead not all filters do.
 Be sure to replace filters in accordance with manufacturer's instructions to protect water quality.
 Contact NSF International at 1-800-NSF-8010 or www.nsf.org for more information on water filters.
 Also, if you are considering using bottled water, note that it may cost up to 1,000 times more than tap water.

-Simply flushing your tap,

-usually a cheaper, equally
+Simply flushing your tap, as described above, is usually a cheaper, equally effective alternative.